 copied and developed using your specifications, your marketing, and

-in stores under a foreign company's name!
+sold in stores under a foreign company's name!
 And good luck trying

-to take legal action in another country where betrayal and covert actions are
+to take legal action in another country where betrayal and covert

-simple miscommunications can add extra costs to the process such as casting
+miscommunications can add extra costs to the process such as casting

-design changes, tooling design changes, shipping instructions
+design changes, tooling design changes, shipping instructions and

-costs.
-Overcoming language barriers, distance and culture can be
+part costs.
+Overcoming language barriers, distance and culture can

-offshore production lead times and delays are common.
+Long offshore production lead times and delays are common.
 If a

 company's product demands increase or decrease, commitments to

-overseas suppliers aren't easily changed and may not be accepted at all.
-Short-term
+overseas suppliers aren't easily changed and may not be accepted at

-overseas die cast molds made from sub-standard die steels, and with no
+cast molds made from sub-standard die steels, and with no guarantees

 unnecessarily again and again for new tooling.

-overseas suppliers using uncertified aluminum or zinc alloys
+overseas suppliers using uncertified aluminum or zinc alloys that

 to advance payment requirements, you must pay for parts first before

 for quality or quantities.
 You must pay upfront and take what you

 responsibility for bad quality casting supplied by offshore sources.